kby-ai/FaceRecognition-React-Native/example/README.md

 3. In the example directory, run `npm install` again
    `FaceRecognition-React-Native-main_old/example> npm install`

-4. Open `android/build.gradle` file from the root level and change:
-   `implementation 'io.fotoapparat:fotoapparat:2.7.0'`
-   to
-   `implementation 'io.fotoapparat:fotoapparat:2.6.0'`
-   It will look like this:

-# FaceRecognition-React-Native-main_old (Android Setup Guide)

-Steps to run FaceRecognition-React-Native-main_old (For Android)

-1. In the root directory, run "npm install"
-   // FaceRecognition-React-Native-main_old> npm install

-2. Go to the example directory by "cd example"
-   // FaceRecognition-React-Native-main_old> cd example

-3. In the example directory, again run "npm install"
-   // FaceRecognition-React-Native-main_old/example> npm install

-4. Open android/build.gradle file from the example directory and change: io.fotoapparat:fotoapparat:2.7.0
-   to
-   io.fotoapparat:fotoapparat:2.6.0

-   It will look like this:
-   implementation 'io.fotoapparat:fotoapparat:2.6.0'
-   // implementation 'io.fotoapparat:fotoapparat:2.7.0'

-5. In the example directory, run "npx react-native run-android"
+4. In the example directory, run "npx react-native run-android"
    // FaceRecognition-React-Native-main_old/example> npx react-native run-android

 Note: if you are building a React Native app, make sure you have set up environment variables and the device is connected (if you are using a real device), otherwise you can use an emulator.